 - Set up parental controls for Youtube

-However, with the spread of harmful content (especially porn) calculated by the second, by the minute, the available features of the devices and platforms are absolutely not enough.
+However, with the spread of harmful content (especially porn) calculated by the second, by the minute, the above-mentioned online safety tips for parents are absolutely not enough.

-Teach social media skills for children is important, but to better ensure your child’s online environment is safe and healthier, you should consider using an additional online content filtering tool – considered by many parents as one of the best free parental control software to hide 15 types of harmful content on the Internet, including:
+Teach social media skills to children is important, but to better ensure your child’s online environment is safe and healthier, you should consider using CyberPurify Kids, an additional online content filtering tool – considered by many parents as one of the best free parental control software to hide 15 types of harmful content on the Internet, including:

 - Horrifying content like gore, accidents, ghosts, violence, murder, terrorism, etc